PVahr/fluid_front_video_analysis/README.md

 * optional: plotting of the h(x, t), averaged in different ways, and W; The plots are also saved in a .pdf in ./vid/xxx/xxx.pdf

 ### Code structure:
 * class VideoAnalysis.m: main class that does everything.
-Call the different methods of the class to binarize the video, cropt it interactively in space and/or time, save the binarize video and the front h(x,t) and do the power spectra analysis
+Call the different methods of the class to binarize the video, crop it interactively in space and/or time, save the binarize video and the front h(x,t) and do the power spectra analysis
 * a test_main file to test the VideoAnalysis class, where you will find examples on how to use it
 * in /vid/*.avi folder there are 2 videos to be used as a test